 The way we see it, you have two major options for starting an online store to compliment your brick-and-mortar: Shopify or WooCommerce.
 There are a lot more options than that.
 But these have some of the lowest barriers to entry as well as the power and flexibility to run pretty much any kind of shop.

 If your budget for expanding into online sales is zero (or near it), then WooCommerce should definitely get a look.
 WooCommerce is based on WordPress, and because of that, is free to use.
 The base functionality is robust enough for you to add inventory, host a storefront with pictures and multiple SKUs, accept payments, and ship items.
 Other, more advance features and additional options for things like payment gateways and invoicing are available via (mostly) through premium extensions.
-Though free add-ons are abundant, too.
+Though free eCommerce plugins and add-ons are abundant, too.

 If you already have a WordPress website that people know about, WooCommerce is definitely not a bad option.
 You likely already have staff who know their way around the backend.
 So adding inventory and managing products and orders wouldn’t require extra training or (probably) extra hires.